An Empirical Study of Many-Shot In-Context Learning for Machine Translation of Low-Resource Languages: Results

-\autoref{fig:ordering_length} shows the results of ordering examples from Short-to-Long (S2L) and Long-to-Short (L2S).
-We did not observe any significant impact of ordering the ICL examples by length, especially in the eng$\rightarrow$X direction.
-Semantic relevance through BM25 retrieval seems to be more important.
+\textbf{Effect of Ordering ICL Examples} \quad \autoref{fig:ordering_length} shows the results of ordering examples from Short-to-Long (S2L) and Long-to-Short (L2S).
+We did not observe any significant impact of ordering by length, especially in eng$\rightarrow$X. Semantic relevance via BM25 retrieval seems to be more important.